Selection Criteria

 What were the specific selection criteria?

-• Individual’s historic significance to the law school and/or the community
+• Individual’s historic significance to the law school and/or professional success and reputation

-• Individual’s support of the law school (through time, talent, and/or “treasure”)
+• Individual’s support of the law school (through time, talent, and/or “treasure”) (for living honorees, strong preference will be given to those who are providing continuing support).

 Is there an open nomination process?